magland/sortingview/doc/layouts.md

 ## Overview

-There are four types of layouts:
+There are four types of layouts, which may be nested:

 * [Box layouts](#box-layouts)
 * [Splitter layouts](#splitter-layouts)